 Since AOSP evolves very quickly, we have created different branches corresponding to different releases of AOSP:

-First, follow this page to configure your build environment.
+Firstly, follow the AOSP page "Establishing a Build Environment" to configure your build environment.
 Then

 Where $branch is any branch name described in the previous section.
 This will point the projects created or modified by android-x86 to our git server.
 All the other projects still point to AOSP.